NigelOToole/direction-reveal/README.md

 ### Using other tags
-The demos use &lt;a&gt; tags for the "direction-reveal__card" but a &lt;div&gt; can be used as below, specifiying the tabindex ensures keyboard navigation works as expected.
+The demos use &lt;a&gt; tags for the "direction-reveal__card" but a &lt;div&gt; can be used as below, specifying the tabindex ensures keyboard navigation works as expected.
 They can all have a value of 0 and will follow the source order of the divs.

 ```html
 <div class="direction-reveal__card" tabindex="0">